-India actually experiences two monsoons: the northeast monsoon that hits the east coast around November, and the more significant southwest monsoon that starts around June and spreads rain throughout most of the country.
+India actually experiences two monsoons: the northeast monsoon that "bursts" around mid-to-late October on the east coast, and the more significant southwest monsoon that starts in June and spreads rain throughout most of the subcontinent until October.

-- Life -- and travel -- go on during the monsoon times.
-Although some transportation may be affected, you will also encounter less tourists and may be able to negotiate for better prices.
+Life goes on during the monsoon season.
+Although some transportation may be affected, you will also encounter less tourists and may be able to more easily negotiate for better prices.
+On the other hand, some tours stop running and businesses close up for low season.
+You may have fewer choices.
+Outdoor activities such as trekking will obviously be affected.

-- India is huge!
-Differences in elevation and temperature affect how much rain and snow that each region receives.
+India is huge!
+Differences in elevation and temperature affect how much rain and snow each region receives.
 While one part of India may be rainy, another part will be perfectly enjoyable.
+Deluges can be heavy, but the sun will probably be shining between them.

-- India's monsoon season may not be a reason to change travel plans; you will still find many fascinating places to explore in India that are barely affected by the rain.
-Rajasthan is a India's fascinating desert state -- rain is rarely an issue.
+India's monsoon season may not be a reason to change travel plans.
+You will still find many fascinating places to explore in India that are barely affected by the rain.
+Rajasthan is India's fascinating desert state — rain is rarely an issue.

-- Temperatures in India, especially in the massive, polluted cities, can become nearly unbearable during the peak of the dry season.
-Dust and particulate matter in the air can present health problems for travelers with asthma or respiratory conditions.
+Temperatures in India, especially in the massive cities, can become nearly unbearable during the peak of the dry season.
+Dust, pollution, and particulate matter in the air present health problems for travelers with asthma or respiratory conditions.
+The rain helps clean the air.

-In a nutshell, the India monsoon season begins in early June and lasts until approximately October.
+In a nutshell, monsoon season in India begins in early June and lasts until the beginning of October.
 The rain begins to dry up in North India first; South India and places such as Goa usually receive more rainfall during the monsoon season.

 The southwest monsoon in India is considered earth's most productive wet season.
-The rains typically start as thunderstorms, then culminate into torrential downpours -- sometimes unexpectedly as blue-sky days can change quickly into soggy cloudbursts.
+The rains typically begin as thunderstorms then culminate into torrential downpours — sometimes unexpectedly as blue-sky days can change quickly into soggy cloudbursts.
+Some downpours are even heavier than what you receive while taking a shower; you'll be drenched in seconds!

 The Wettest Months in India